thatcherphan/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
 Sessions are used to allow a server to store information about a client.(token is used to verify if the client is authorize to be retrieving the informations).
+Preventing having to login everytime the client refreshes the page.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
 Bcrypt uses a method that hashes passwords to make them more difficult to crack.